bikkubs97/bikkubs97/README.md

 - 👋 Hi, I’m @bikkubs97
 - 👀 I’m interested in UX design and Web development
-- "Art challenges technology, Technology inspires art " - John Lassetter
+- "Art challenges technology, Technology inspires art" - John Lassetter

 <!---
 bikkubs97/bikkubs97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.